-FROM SEED TO CUP
+FROM PLANT TO CUP

 Coffee beans are in fact seeds.
 After being dried, roasted and ground they turn into our favourite hot beverage.
-In East Timor, coffee trees grow wild underneath the natural canopies of the surrounding shade trees and are enriched and ripened during the rains of the wet season.
+In East Timor, coffee plants grow wild underneath the natural canopies of the surrounding shade trees and are enriched and ripened during the rains of the wet season.

-Wet-processed coffee usually results in a cleaner, brighter and fruiter flavour profile.
+Fully washed coffee usually results in a cleaner, brighter and fruiter flavour profile.

 Other methods which can also be used to process coffee are:

-- Honey processed coffee is where the coffee cherries are de-pulped, as with wet-processed coffee, but rather than being washed to remove all the mucilage, the coffee beans together with the mucilage are then dried under the sun.
-A varying range of mucilage is left on the coffee bean prior to drying.
-This is often referred to as black, red, yellow, white or gold processing, depending on the amount of mucilage left on the bean.
-The mucilage ferments and infuses the bean, and the resulting cup, adding more sweetness.
+- Pulped natural or Honey processed coffee is where the coffee cherries are pulped, as with fully washed coffee, but rather than being fermented and washed to remove all the mucilage, the pulped beans are immediately laid out to be dried under the sun.
+Depending on the amount of mucilage which is left on the coffee bean prior to drying, the process is referred to as black, red, yellow, white or gold processing.
+The mucilage ferments and infuses the bean, thereby adding more sweetness.